-Argument index Parameter name Required/Optional Sample value 0 Url Required protocol://host[:port][/path] Where: protocol is http or https host may be a DNS name or IP address :port is optional, and may only be: followed by one number in the range 0-65535 /path is optional and must conform to HTTP specification 1 ExpectedResult Required allow or block.
+Argument index Parameter name Required/Optional Sample value 0 Url Required protocol://host[:port][/path] Where: protocol is http or https host may be a DNS name or IP address :port is optional, and may only be : followed by one number in the range 0-65535 /path is optional and must conform to HTTP specification 1 ExpectedResult Required allow OF block.
 Specifies whether the test expects that the rules should allow or block the specified URL.
+2 Deployment Optional Name of the deployment to test with this URL.
+If you omit this argument, the test will use the default deployment.
+3 Description Optional Text description of the rule.
+Enclose with double quotes if there are spaces.
+4 HttpMethod Optional Specify one HTTP method to test eg. POT.
+Defaults to GET if not supplied.

-Table 25 Allow List Test Arguments (continued)
+Table 25Allow List Test Arguments